Honduras

 U.S. Litigation: U.T. v.
 Bondi

-Transfers to Honduras began on October 10, 2025 when the United States transferred seven Mexicans to Honduras under an Asylum Cooperative Agreement (ACA).
+These transfers began on October 10, 2025, when the United States sent seven Mexicans to Honduras.
 These individuals had recently crossed the U.S.-Mexico border and asked to seek asylum.
-They were given a form by Customs and Border Protection (CBP) officials that stated that they would be sent to Honduras under the ACA and they should tell an officer if they had a fear of persecution or torture in Honduras so as to receive a screening.
-In October and November, the U.S. government flew Guatemalans to Honduras—seemingly outside of the parameters of the ACA—and directly bussed them over the border to Guatemala without the opportunity to seek asylum in Honduras.
-In late November 2025, nine people from Colombia, Nicaragua, Ecuador, and Guatemala, were sent from the United States to Honduras under the ACA.
+They were given a form by Customs and Border Protection (CBP) officials that stated that they would be sent to Honduras under the ACA and that they should tell an officer if they had a fear of persecution or torture in Honduras so as to receive a screening.
+Subsequent transfers to Honduras under the ACA include nine people from Colombia, Nicaragua, Ecuador, and Guatemala in November 2025; nine people from Ecuador, Colombia, Peru, El Salvador, and Nicaragua in December 2025; seven men from Colombia, Ecuador, Nicaragua, and Bolivia in January 2026; seven people from Peru, Ecuador, and Guatemala in February 2026; ten people from Bolivia, Ecuador, Nicaragua, and Peru in March 2026 ; and nine people from Mexico, Ecuador, Colombia, El Salvador, and Nicaragua in April 2026.
+It is understood that only seven of the 60 individuals have remained in Honduras to seek asylum, while the others have returned to their countries of origin or migrated north.

 To implement the ACA, the two governments adopted a Joint Implementation Action Plan, published in the Honduran federal register in late June 2025.
 Under this plan, Honduras committed to receive 10 third country nationals per month, up to 240 over two years.
 Initially, transfers would be limited to nationals of Latin American Spanish-speaking countries that do not require visas for entry, though Honduras reserved the discretion to exceed the cap or accept others.
 Because Honduras requires visas for Cubans and Venezuelans, individuals from those countries were excluded from the initial scope of the agreement.
 The plan also called for a center, Centro Integral para la Atención de los Solicitantes de Protección, to be managed by the Honduran Migration Institute with support from other agencies responsible for human rights, security, and child protection.
 This center would receive transferred individuals, process requests for protection, and manage voluntary returns.
 While the published agreement did not guarantee U.S. financial support, it left open the possibility of technical and financial assistance, with the United States stating that it “intends to cooperate” to strengthen the institutions “evaluating protection claims.”

-Using this agreement, the United States has attempted to summarily cancel (“pretermit”) people’s pending asylum cases in U.S. immigration court without an opportunity to have their case considered.
+Using this agreement, the United States has summarily cancelled (“pretermitted”) people’s pending asylum cases in U.S. immigration court without an opportunity to have their case considered.
 DHS has filed motions to pretermit people’s asylum cases in order to remove them to Honduras under the agreement, including in the cases of a gay man from Guatemala, a man from Bolivia fleeing harm for his participation in political protests, and a man from Nicaragua fleeing persecution for his anti-government political activity.
 These individuals, who are plaintiffs in U.S. federal litigation, U.T. v.
 Bondi, challenging the agreement (described below), all arrived in the United States prior to this year and as early as 2022.
 In their motions, DHS has argued that it is not required to give people an opportunity to express fear with respect to the third country, even though the possibility of removal there is being raised for the first time.
-At least one of the motions has been granted.
 In the case of another plaintiff, an immigration judge pretermitted—without a motion from DHS—the asylum case of a Somali asylum seeker subjected to female genital mutilation and forced marriage in Somalia, and ordered her removed pursuant to the Honduras ACA or in the alternative the ACA with Uganda.
-Preliminary data indicates that many more cases have been pretermitted pursuant to the Honduras ACA than can be transferred to Honduras under the current agreement (in which Honduras committed to receive ten third country nationals per month).

 U.T. v.
 Bondi began as a challenge to ACAs during the first Trump administration as U.T. v.
 Barr.
 The litigation challenges the legality of several aspects of the ACAs, including the 2019 interim final rule (ratified by DHS in 2025) purporting to authorize ACAs, DHS guidance implementing the ACAs, and designations finding that countries with which the United States has ACAs provide access to a “full and fair” asylum system.